Restaurant Visa Sponsorship Jobs in South Carolina

 Which cities in South Carolina have the most restaurant sponsorship jobs?

 Charleston has the highest concentration of visa-sponsoring restaurant employers in South Carolina, driven by its nationally recognized fine dining scene and heavy tourism traffic.
-Myrtle Beach sees seasonal demand and H-2B filings tied to its resort hospitality economy.
+Myrtle Beach sees seasonal demand and H-2B visa filings tied to its resort hospitality economy.
 Columbia, as the state capital, supports a steadier year-round base of hotel-restaurant operations and corporate dining concepts that occasionally sponsor skilled roles.

 How to find restaurant visa sponsorship jobs in South Carolina?